Attempted assassination of Gerald Ford in San Francisco: President Ford

 After President Ford was rushed to the SFO tarmac in his limousine, he quickly boarded Air Force One.
 Before Ford could depart on his return trip to the nation's capital, however, the plane had to wait for his wife Betty, the First Lady, who was carrying out her own schedule of events on the Peninsula.

 In addition to the San Francisco incident, Ford had escaped unharmed from a previous assassination attempt in Sacramento, California, which occurred 17 days earlier on September 5, 1975.
 In response to the two occurrences in the same month, President Ford subsequently wore a bulletproof trench coat in public, beginning in October 1975.

 Ford, who had succeeded to the presidency upon the resignation of Richard Nixon in 1974, ran for election in 1976.
 He lost to Jimmy Carter, by 297–240 in the electoral vote, and did not run for public office again.
-In 2006, Ford died from natural causes.
+At age 93 in 2006, Ford died from natural causes.